 The internet of things is about connecting devices over the internet, letting them talk to us and applications.
 The rapidly growing network of connected objects that are able to collect and exchange data using embedded sensors.
-Devices can include smart fridges, smart home and smart watches.
+Devices can include smart fridges, smart home and smartwatches.
 The introduction of these devices is more about the use of personal argumentation – which means less about individual devices and more about living services that people program and connect smart devices however they feel.

 Smart heating gives the user the control to turn down and up the heating remotely or turn it off even though there isn’t anyone home.
-Smart homes are the most readily available for consumers, from the amazon echo or the Nest thermostat there are quite a few products on the market for users to control and make their lives feel more connected.
-As well as this the smart fridge which would tell you when it’s out of milk or text you when an items went out of date.
+Smart homes are the most readily available for consumers, from the Amazon echo or the Nest thermostat there are quite a few products on the market for users to control and make their lives feel more connected.
+As well as this the smart fridge which would tell you when it’s out of milk or text you when items went out of date.

 There could be some downsides to this awesome technology, though.
 You could seriously compromise security and privacy if these items were hacked, however, because there isn’t really that big of a market for some of these products yet you would think that hackers would ignore it.
 But that’s just my wishful thinking.

-Think about it, a house which his fully controlled through a little device you can control.
+Think about it, a house which he fully controlled through a little device you can control.
 However, let’s hope that it doesn’t go down the same road as that Simpsons episode where the house goes crazy and ends up attacking the characters.

 - How people are actually using the Internet of things(2015) Available at: https://hbr.org/2015/10/how-people-are-actually-using-the-internet-of-things (Accessed: 21 October 2016).